-- Do not remove the installed TPM.
-Once the TPM is installed it becomes a permanent part of Motherboard. - During hardware installation or replacement our service counter cannot to enable TPM or encryption technology.
-For security reasons, please enable yourself. - When returning Motherboard for service replacement do not remove the TPM from Motherboard.
+- Do not remove an installed TPM.
+Once installed, the TPM is bound to the system board.
+If an OS is configured to use the TPM and it is removed, the OS may go into recovery mode, data loss can occur, or both. - When installing or replacing hardware, our service providers cannot enable the TPM or the encryption technology.
+For security reasons, only the customer can enable these features. - When returning a system board for service replacement, do not remove the TPM from Motherboard.
 When requested, our service provides a TPM with the spare Motherboard. - Any attempt to remove the cover of an installed TPM from Motherboard can damage the TPM cover, the TPM, and Motherboard. - If the TPM is removed from the original server and powered up on a different server, data stored in the TPM including keys will be erased. - When using BitLocker, always retain the recovery key/password.
 The recovery key/password is required to complete Recovery Mode after BitLocker detects a possible compromise of system integrity or system configuration. - Our company is not liable for blocked data access caused by improper TPM use.
 For operating instructions, see the TPM documentation or the encryption technology feature documentation provided by the operating system.